montymi/montymi/README.md

 I'm a developer and strategist passionate about learning, solving complex problems, and helping others grow.

-Hope your exploration is enjoyable.
+Hope your exploration is enjoyable!

 - 🔭 Current Project: Building a personal website focused on interactivity and immersive audio.
 - 🌱 Learning: Next.js for front-end and Agentic programming with LangChain.